weareredshift/rs-components/README.md

 ## Adding components

 A number of candidate components have not yet been added to the library.
-They are located in `todos`.
+They are located in `todos/components` and the corresponding tests are in `todos/tests`.

 To add a component: